hamza7171/Awesome-Utility/README.md

 # Awesome-Utility
 An android lib that provides most commonly used utility function.
-It can help Android developers with supporting common utility functions.
+It can help Android developers with supporting common utility functions and save their effort and time on common things.

 # Getting Started